On Site, WES Services

 - Intercultural and Diversity Center

-- Lesbian, Gay, Bisexual, Transgender Alliance Student Association - The LGBTA SA office (362 SU) is a great place to hang out between classes whether you're lesbian, gay, bisexual, transgender, queer or an ally.
+- Lesbian, Gay, Bisexual, Transgender Alliance Student Association - The LGBTA SA office (323 Student Union) is a great place to hang out between classes whether you're lesbian, gay, bisexual, transgender, queer or an ally.
 They coordinate Coming Out Week festivities, drag queen shows in the Student Union Lobby and much more.
 Membership in LGBTA is open to all!
 There are many degrees of involvement and everyone can help out in their own way.